 What specific qualifications did I need?

-First, I had to acquire a remote pilot license through the Civil Aviation Safety Authority (CASA), the government body responsible for regulating aviation safety in Australia.
-This license granted me the ability to operate remotely piloted aircraft.
+First, I had to acquire a remote pilot licence through the Civil Aviation Safety Authority (CASA), the government body responsible for regulating aviation safety in Australia.
+This licence granted me the ability to operate remotely piloted aircraft.
 However, to engage in commercial or business activities, I also needed to obtain my remote operator certificate.

 What was the training experience like?